 Last year was unlike any other in recent memory.
 It ushered in a new way of life, as digital interaction for work and play drastically increased.
 Online gaming, in particular, was one of the top pastimes as it became a social lifeline, with its robust online communities and ability to forge friendships to overcome the isolation blues.

 Tapping into an increased demand for interactive digital entertainment avenues, online gaming not only saw a prolific increase in the number of players, but also in the number of hours as well as the money spent.
 It is estimated that during the pandemic the number of users playing video games in the U.S. rose to 79% while the time spent on gaming increased 26% and the money spent increased 33%.
-Online gaming companies experienced the biggest engagement levels and increased revenues that are projected to touch US$23,582m by 2021 and US$31,328m by 2025.
+Online gaming companies experienced the biggest engagement levels and increased revenues that are projected to touch US$31,328m by 2025.

 The gaming fraudster is an expert and focused on their target

-To understand what makes the gaming industry so attractive to fraudsters, we analysed the profile of a typical gaming fraudster and the ease of orchestrating an attack on an online gaming platform.
+To understand what makes the gaming industry so attractive to fraudsters, we analyzed the profile of a typical gaming fraudster and the ease of orchestrating an attack on an online gaming platform.
 Probably located in one of the fraud hubs including Vietnam, Brazil, Russia, Indonesia, or India, this fraudster has a high playing volume but a win rate of less than 5%.
 That does not imply that the fraudster is frittering away time and resources on the gaming platform.

 He is an expert when it comes to platform knowledge and is highly focused on the target.
 He has no fear of the consequences and will maneuver his resources in every manner possible to maximize the ROI, relying on a number of power ups which include data brokers, identity farms, fraud farms, money mules, arms dealers, marketplace, infrastructure providers, and coders.
 Often, this fraudster is not a loner as he collaborates and communicates with other gaming fraudsters on other platforms.